hungdoansy/manage-assets-subgraph/README.md

 # Manage Assets Subgraph

 This is an example of mine trying to learn TheGraph by implementing a simple SubGraph.
-It handles Transfer events on TetherUSDT contract ([Ropsten](https://ropsten.etherscan.io/address/0x110a13fc3efe6a245b50102d2d79b3e76125ae83)).
+It handles Transfer events on given token addresses, such as: TetherUSDT contract ([Ropsten](https://ropsten.etherscan.io/address/0x110a13fc3efe6a245b50102d2d79b3e76125ae83)).

 ### Development